-A good rule of thumb is to be able to submerge the tail about an inch above the visible tail rot to ensue Fill it with 3 parts water and 1 part Betadine.
+A good rule of thumb is to be able to submerge the tail about an inch above the visible tail rot to ensure it is fully submerged.

 Grab your dragon and sink the rotting parts of their tail (plus that extra inch) into the mixture for 5 minutes.

 After you reach the 5 minute mark, dump out the mixture and VERY gently (remember, the tail is already very weak and brittle) dry your dragons tail with a paper towel.

 Repeat this process 2 to 3 times a day for at least one week, but ideally two.

 If you’ve tried any or some of the above remedies to no avail OR if the tail rot is severe, then you will need to take your pet to a respectable reptile veterinarian.

 Because of this, it is recommended you ask your vet first about the possibility of running a test or two to determine what the actual source of the infection is, rather than just load your beardie up with an antibiotic that might not even work.

 Once your vet has determined the cause of the infection and prescribed the medication, make sure your bearded dragon stays hydrated as this will help keep their kidneys better process the strong medication.